DATA PROTECTION POLICY OF META FILM RIGHTS ApS

 that the recipient in question has adopted a set of binding corporate rules.

 6.2 We may also sometimes ask for your consent to transfer your Personal Data to non-EU/EEA recipients, or such transfer may sometimes be necessary for the performance of an agreement with you or the implementation of pre-contractual measures taken at your request.

 6.3 You are entitled to information about or a copy of any appropriate safeguards which form the basis of the transfer of Personal Data to non-EU/EEA recipients or – in the case of exemptions provided under Article 49 of the GDPR – the exemptions which serve as the basis for such transfer.

 7. Retention and erasure of your Personal Data

-7.1 The Personal Data that we process about you for HR management purposes such as data about your educational background, experience, absence records, management of employee benefits, insurance, pension, payroll as well as reporting of information to public authorities will be retained until it for legal or other reasons (e.g. rights issues) no longer is relevant to retain.
+7.1 The Personal Data that we process about you for HR management purposes such as data about your educational background, experience, absence records, management of employee benefits, insurance, pension, health, payroll as well as reporting of information to public authorities will be retained until it for legal or other reasons (e.g. rights issues) no longer is relevant to retain.

 8. Your rights

 8.1.1 You have the right to access the Personal Data we process about you.
 By contacting the Company, you may request access to the Personal Data we hold about you, including the purposes for which the data were collected.
 We will comply with your request as soon as possible.